Adityasr30/pyspark-notes/README.md

 	- Yarn
 	- Kubernetes
 - Driver:
-    - Entry point of spark application
+    - Entry point of the Spark application
     - Runs on a dedicated node
     - Divides and assigns tasks to worker nodes.
 - Executors:
     - Runs the actual tasks
-    - Excutes tasks in parallel, stores data in memory
+    - Executes tasks in parallel, stores data in memory
-    - Each executor runs in its jvm
+    - Each executor runs in its JVM
-    - Has certain amount of cpu cores allocated to it
+    - Has a certain number of CPU cores allocated to it
 - A worker node can have multiple executors.

 ## What is shuffle and data locality?
-- Shuffle redistrivutes data accross partitions
+- Shuffle redistributes data across partitions
 - Occurs during aggregation or grouping
 - Involves data movement
 - Expensive process
 - Shuffle operations can be optimized by using data locality, meaning data is processed on the same node where it is stored.

-## What are the components of spark eco-system?
+## What are the components of the Spark ecosystem?
 - Spark SQL
 - Spark Streaming
 - Spark MLlib
 - GraphX

-## Which languages supports spark?
+## Which languages support Spark?
 - Python
 - R
 - Java